Ultrasuede Fall Leaf Placemats from the New Martha ShowMonday, November 14, 2005

 fabric glue (unless you can sew) for making clean placemat edges

-paper for drawing the leaf on (or you can use her template here).
+paper for drawing the leaf on.
 I just free-handed an oak leaf shape so they didn't look just *so* perfect - more wabi-sabi.
 My oak leaf was about 12" long.

 scissors for cutting out the template (if you make your own)